 You might have to wait for the open enrollment period to get health insurance coverage.
 Open enrollment for ACA compliant coverage begins November 1st and closes December 15th for a January 1 effective date.

 How else can I tell if I am not getting an Affordable Care Act (ACA) comprehensive medical policy?

 You are probably not purchasing a comprehensive medical policy if:

-There are lifetime limits on the amount of benefits, or
+- There are lifetime limits on the amount of benefits

 Where can I obtain more information about the Affordable Care Act policies and protections?

 The Division has a webpage dedicated to information related to federal health care reform and the Affordable Care Act.
-Please access the following link to view additional information - Health Insurance Reform and You.
+Please access the following link to view additional information - Affordable Care Act Overview.